 Mr. David Tisbert, Director of Music and Organist ❖ [email protected]

 St Joseph’s is a beautiful church.
-At the tender age of 92, she is getting even more beautiful.

 For 7 years now, I have always wanted to have a mosaic of The Divine Mercy to replace the simple print we had.
 However, we have had lots more pressing, practical, and very expensive projects to do first.
 Now, thanks to the extraordinary generosity of Ms Sarajane Brittis, we have the mosaic, given in honor of her parents, Dr Anthony & Marianna Brittis.
 The mosaic was lovingly handcrafted in Italy—just outside Venice-- over the last 6 months and was just installed last Friday.
 How blessed we are!
 Generations to come will be able to pray before this sacred reminder of God’s infinite mercy.
 From all of us at St Joseph’s, “THANK YOU”, Ms Brittis!